myersm0/montre/README.md

 - tracing translations across languages
 - detecting omissions or expansions
 - comparing editions or variants

+**Coming soon**: contrastive alignment queries.
+Query patterns like "show me sentences where French uses the subjunctive but the English translation doesn't" — expressing constraints that span across aligned components.
+This is expressible today as composed operations in the Julia bindings, but native CQL syntax will make it concise and efficient.

 ### Build a multi-component corpus
 ```toml